PatrickIsNotADog/patrickisnotadog.github.io/_posts/2016-03-21-10-things-to-do-after-installing-eclipse.md

         sed -ie 's/org.eclipse.jdt.ui.JavadocView.backgroundColor=[0-9]\{1,3\},[0-9]\{1,3\},[0-9]\{1,3\}/org.eclipse.jdt.ui.JavadocView.backgroundColor=245,245,181/g' \$ECLIPSE_JAVADOC_CONF"

     Restart Eclipse to see effects.
+1. Copy icon.xpm to `/usr/share/pixmaps` as `eclipse.xpm` to use it as dash icon.

 Wow!
 It’s actually more than 10!
 Hope I reach 20 then!